 Posted on: April 14, 2017 | Written By: Doug Oster |

 Most people became aware of Pitt Moss when company founder Mont Handley appeared on ABC’s “Shark Tank” in 2014.
-But for more than 20 years he had been working on the product which recycles paper material, mostly newspapers, turning them into a planting medium for gardeners.
+But Handley worked for more than 20 years on the product that recycles paper material, mostly newspapers, turning it into a planting medium for gardeners.

 The front end of the transformation is not that unique, CEO Brian Scott says, but “the magic is in our mix.
 The cellulose has to be really clean and pure.”

 The Ambridge company combines that fibrous cellulose with other all-natural ingredients.

 “It is a totally different new growing media; our product works better,” Scott says.
 “It’s got certain properties that can’t be replicated with peat moss.”